LaughingLeader-DOS2-Mods/Mimicry/README.md

 ### Mime Skills

+Mime skills are only usable as a mime.
+Unequipping the Mask of Mimicry will result in the removal of all mime skills, but they'll magically come back when the mask is equipped once more.

+#### Buying Mime Skills

 Mime skills can be purchased from the Mask of Mimicry itself, available when meditating (use the Inner Reflection skill or the LeaderLib mod menu).

+Special Features:
+* The Mask sells new mime skills at various levels.
+You'll get an in-game notification when new skills are available, and this will be obvious in the main mime menu.
+* Non-mime related items in its inventory can be "liquidated" into gold, for keeping a tidy merchant inventory.

 # Screenshots